hlashbrooke/Camptix-Events-Calendar/readme.txt

 = How do I customise the RSS feed? =

 Copy the `templates/feed-attendees.php` file into the root folder of your active theme (or child theme) and then edit it there.
-The plugin will use the theme RSS template over the default one if it exists.
+If the RSS temmplate file exists in your theme then the plugin will use that one instead of the default.

 = Can I request additional features? =